 Chimpanzee trekking is one of the amazing Uganda safari activities and Kibale Forest National Park offers a unique experience.
 Kibale National Park is located southwest of Uganda within a tropical rainforest that harbors several wildlife species, chimpanzees being the popular primates in the park.

-Kibale forest is comprised of varied tracts of tropical forest cover interspersed with patches of grasslands and swamps dominated in the northern and central parts of the park.
+Kibale forest is comprised of varied tracts of tropical forest cover interspersed with patches of grasslands.
+The swamps dominate the northern and central parts of the park.
 The park covers about 795 square kilometers.

 Chimpanzees are primates that share about 98.7% of their DNA with humans.
 About 1500 chimpanzees live in Kibale Forest National Park and have been habituated for chimpanzee trekking.